ad-si/Rust-Flashcards/cards.md

 ---

-What's the deafult opt-level for the release profile?
+What's the default opt-level for the release profile?

 . . .